Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 ## easyocr_old_persian

-This model is developed based on [EasyOCR](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md) repository for a custum model.
+This model is still under developing and is based on [EasyOCR](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md) repository for a custum model.
 If you see any error please check [issues](https://github.com/JaidedAI/EasyOCR/issues)

 Trainer notebook: